antoniogallegosaez/teo/README.md

 # Demo TEO

-This is a TEO app (based in redmine) deployment example for Openshift.
+TEO is a customized redmine.
+This is a TEO deployment example for Openshift.

 1. Download Openshift minishift cdk from: https://developers.redhat.com/products/cdk/download/